ArcticZeroo/frozor-commands/README.md

 This is the method called when a user actually runs your command.
 It is passed the args (msg, bot, extra).

-Nothing needs to be returned, so this may be async.
+This must use node's `async` keyword, but nothing needs to be returned.

 If your method raises an unhandled exception, the CommandHandler will let the user know an exception occurred.